Avesta-FA/EventLog-CheatSheet/README.md

 ### RDP
-4778: Session Reconnected
+4778: A session was reconnected to a Window Station
-4779: Session Disconnected
+4779: A session was disconnected from a Window Station
 Logon Type 7 and 10
 There are also other channels to look for RDP events.
 These logs give us information about hostname and IP addresses.